Krishya-rijal/Large-cardamom-data-of-Nepal/README.md

 ## 📁 Files

 - `large_cardamom_plot.R`: R script to read, reshape, and visualize the data.
-- `Year wise production of LC.xlsx`: Excel file containing year-wise data on production, area, and yield. *(Optional — include if you wish to share raw data)*
+- `Year wise value of LC in Nepal.xlsx`: Excel file containing year-wise data on production, area, and yield. *(Optional — include if you wish to share raw data)*

 ---